 As this article describes in greater detail below, it is very common for law enforcement agencies including the Tarrant County Sheriff’s Office, Fort Worth, Arlington, Denton, DPS, and the FBI to conduct online solicitation stings.
 It is extremely important if you are arrested for online solicitation of a minor to contact a skilled criminal defense attorney who has experience handling cases involving online solicitation of a minor in Fort Worth.

-Online solicitation is a felony offense in Texas that carries significant consequences including prison time, hefty fines and registration as a sex offender.
+Online solicitation of a minor is a felony offense in Texas that carries significant consequences including prison time, hefty fines, and registration as a sex offender.
 Online solicitation of a minor is generally a third-degree felony with a punishment range of 2 to 10 years in prison.
 However online solicitation of a minor under the age of 14 is a second-degree felony and the punishment range is 2 to 20 years in prison.

 There are two ways a person can be charged with online solicitation of a minor:

-There are only two statutory defenses – that the minor was married to the person they were talking to or they person talking to the minor was three or less years older.
+There are only two statutory defenses – that the minor was married to the person with whom they were talking or the person with whom they were talking was three or less years older.
 Keep in mind online solicitation is illegal at any age in an educator-student relationship.

 There may be other factual defenses that apply to your case if statutory defenses do not apply.